 - Difficulty: Hard

-Without a doubt, one of my favourite huts near Wanaka is Liverpool Hut.
-To reach the hut, walk the Liverpool Track which begins at Raspberry Creek parking lot just under a 2-hour drive from Wanaka township (same place as Rob Roy Glacier Track.)
+Without a doubt, one of my favorite huts near Wanaka is the Liverpool Hut.
+To reach the hut, you’ll need to walk the Liverpool Track which begins at the Raspberry Creek parking lot, just under a 2-hour drive from Wanaka township (same place as Rob Roy Glacier Track).
 Follow the Wanaka-Mt Aspiring Road West for 54 km (34 mi) to reach the parking lot.

 The beginning of the track follows the West Matukituki Track to Pearl Flat.
-From Pearl Flat, cross the swing bridge.
-Then, it’s a steep uphill climb to Liverpool Hut (at 1,100 meters / 3,610 feet).
-Once past the bush line, the track starts across the exposed shingle, rock, and tussock terrain before bearing left up an easier tussock slope to reach a knoll overlooking the hut.
+From Pearl Flat, you’ll then cross the swing bridge before making a steep uphill climb to Liverpool Hut (at 1,100 meters / 3,610 feet).
+Once you’re past the bush line, the track starts across the exposed shingle, rock, and tussock terrain before bearing left up an easier tussock slope to reach a knoll overlooking the hut.

-Liverpool Hut needs to be booked in advance when booking in the busier months (1 December – 30 April).
-Adults cost $20 NZD and youths $10 per night.
-It can be booked via the Department of Conservation website.
-Get in early otherwise the hut will likely be fully booked and this trail is far too long to do in one day.
+Liverpool Hut needs to be booked in advance when booking in the busier months (Late October – 30th of April).
+Adults cost $25 NZD and youths (5-17) cost $12.50 NZD per night.
+Get in early, otherwise the hut will likely be fully booked, and this trail is far too long to do in one day.

 11. Mount Iron Track